yiisoft/validator/docs/guide/customizing-error-messages.md

 new Required(message: '{attribute} is required.');
 ```

-Some rules, however, have multiple error messages and, therefore, are overridden via different corresponding options.
-But
+Some rules have multiple error messages and are overridden via different corresponding options.
-it's easy to differentiate them from the rest of the parameters by `Message` prefix:
+It is easy to differentiate them from the rest of the parameters by `Message` prefix:

 ```php
 new HasLength(